smart-on-fhir/health-cards/docs/index.md

 In this step, the verifier asks the user to share a COVID-19 result.
 A Health Card containing the result can be conveyed by presenting a QR code; by uploading a file; or by leveraging device-specific APIs.
 Over time, we will endeavor to standardize presentation workflows including device-specific patterns and web-based exchange.

-## Many Health Cards can be embedded in a QR code
+## Health Cards as QR Codes

-Each JWS string that appears in the `.verifiableCredential[]` of a `.smart-health-card` file can be embedded in one or more QR codes.
+Each JWS string that appears in the `.verifiableCredential[]` of a `.smart-health-card` file can be represented as a QR code, if the payload is small enough.
 We aim to ensure that printed (or electronically displayed) codes are usable at physical dimensions of 40mmx40mm.
 This constraint allows us to use QR codes up to Version 22, at 105x105 modules.
-When embedding a JWS string in QR codes, the JWS string SHALL be encoded as Numerical Mode QR codes consisting of the digits 0-9 (see ["Encoding Chunks as QR codes"](#encoding-shcs-as-qr-codes)).
+When representing a JWS as a QR code, implementers SHALL follow the rules for "Encoding QRs"(#encoding-qrs).

 Ensuring Health Cards can be presented as QR codes: